BlueberryRobotics/BallBOPPerHardware2026/README.md

 Depending on the current state of development, this repository may include:

-- 3D printable parts (early on this is all it will contain)
+- 3D printable parts (initially this is all it will contain)
 - Mechanical illustrations
 - Assembly illustrations
 - Wiring diagrams